brainnetome/diffusionkit/source/userguide.rst

 space (for mapping ROIs to the individual space), DWI space and standard space (for statistical comparisons across subjects).
-This module contains several commands :code:`reg_aladin` is the command for rigid and afiine registration which is based on a block-matching approach and a Trimmed Least Square (TLS) scheme `[18] <reference.html#id18>`_ `[19] <reference.html#id19>`_. :code:`reg_f3d` is the command to perform non-linear registration which is based on the Free-From Deformation presented
+This module contains several commands :code:`reg_aladin` is the command for rigid and affine registration which is based on a block-matching approach and a Trimmed Least Square (TLS) scheme `[18] <reference.html#id18>`_ `[19] <reference.html#id19>`_. :code:`reg_f3d` is the command to perform non-linear registration which is based on the Free-From Deformation presented